microsoft/code-with-engineering-playbook/0020-day-two/stand-ups/readme.md

 2. What are you working on today?
 3. Do you have any impediments/blockers?

 After that point, the stand-up is concluded.
 There may be a parking lot discussion after.
-However, participation for the parking lot discussion is optional for those not needed to answer questions.
+However, participation in the parking lot discussion is optional for all members except those explicitly needed for discussion of the issues raised.

 The term parking lot refers to a bucket of comments, concerns, or questions that will be discussed and/or addressed at a later point with potentially fewer contributors.
 This is part of a strategy to avoid letting the discussion in a meeting shift to a subject that is not aligned with the meeting goals and/or decisions.